apache/incubator-taverna-language/taverna-language-commandline/README.md

 ### convert ------------------------------------------------------

-Convert the given workwlow file/s into a specified output format.
+Convert the given workflow file/s into a specified output format.

 Usage: